-The $433 million increase in net income for 2015 relative to the prior-year period primarily reflected a $459 million gain (after netting certain legal fees and expenses) relating to settlements with certain defendants in connection with the Bank’s private-label residential mortgage-backed securities (PLRMBS) litigation, partially offset by a decline in net interest income.
-The increase in net income for the fourth quarter of 2015 relative to the prior-year period primarily reflected a decrease in net fair value losses associated with derivatives, hedged items, and financial instruments carried at fair value, partially offset by a decline in net interest income.
+The $74 million increase in net income for 2016 and the $70 million increase for the fourth quarter of 2016 relative to the prior-year periods primarily reflected an increase in gains (after netting certain legal fees and expenses) on settlements relating to the Bank's private-label residential mortgage-backed securities (PLRMBS) litigation and an increase in net fair value gains associated with derivatives, hedged items, and financial instruments carried at fair value.

-Other income/(loss) for 2015, excluding the gain from the litigation settlement, was a loss of $71 million, compared with a loss of $154 million for 2014.
-The change reflected reduced net fair value losses associated with derivatives, hedged items, and financial instruments carried at fair value of $50 million, compared with net fair value losses of $94 million for 2014.
-The change in net fair value losses was primarily due to the effects of changes in market interest rates, interest rate spreads, interest rate volatility, and other market factors during the period.
-The change in other income/(loss) also reflected expense on derivative instruments used in economic hedges of $18 million, compared with expense of $64 million for 2014.
+Other income/(loss) for 2016 was income of $485 million, compared with income of $388 million for 2015.
+The change in other income/(loss) reflected a $51 million increase in gains from settlements relating to the Bank's PLRMBS litigation.
+In addition, net fair value gains associated with derivatives, hedged items, and financial instruments carried at fair value were $5 million for 2016, compared with net fair value losses of $50 million for 2015.
+The change in net fair value gains/losses was primarily due to the effects of changes in market interest rates, interest rate spreads, interest rate volatility, and other market factors during the period.
+The change in other income/(loss) also reflected a partially offsetting impact of expense of $32 million on derivative instruments used in economic hedges, compared with expense of $18 million for 2015.
 Income/expense on derivative instruments used in economic hedges is generally offset by interest expense/income on the economically hedged assets and liabilities.

-Accumulated other comprehensive income decreased by $41 million during 2015, to $15 million at December 31, 2015, from $56 million at December 31, 2014, primarily as a result of a decline in the fair value of PLRMBS classified as available-for-sale.
+Accumulated other comprehensive income increased by $96 million during 2016, to $111 million at December 31, 2016, from $15 million at December 31, 2015, primarily as a result of improvement in the fair value of PLRMBS classified as available-for-sale.

-Today, the Bank’s Board of Directors declared a cash dividend on the capital stock outstanding during the fourth quarter of 2015 at an annualized rate of 7.99%.
-The dividend will total $55 million, including $10 million in dividends on mandatorily redeemable capital stock that will be reflected as interest expense in the first quarter of 2016.
-The Bank expects to pay the dividend on or about March 17, 2016.
+Today, the Bank’s Board of Directors declared a quarterly cash dividend on the capital stock outstanding during the fourth quarter of 2016 at an annualized rate of 9.08%.
+The quarterly dividend will total $65 million, including $11 million in dividends on mandatorily redeemable capital stock that will be reflected as interest expense in the first quarter of 2017.
+The Bank expects to pay the dividend on March 16, 2017.

 (Dollars in millions)